 Want to discover everything about the real Venice?
 It has never been so easy.
 Participate to this private tour, that will allow you to walk all through Venice and to discover the most beautiful architectural structures of the city.
 You will then head to the Basilica of Santi Giovanni e Paolo, followed by the Chiesa dei Miracoli, and then by the house of the “Merchant of Venice”, the very well-known Marco Polo.
 A complete tour, which mixes fun and the discovery of beautiful places.

 Built in the Cannareggio Sestriere, the Church of Santa Maria dei Miracoli has a particular history.
-In the XV century there was a painting considered miraculous from the inhabitants of the city, that entrusted it to realise graces.
+In the XV century, there was a painting considered miraculous from the inhabitants of the city, that entrusted it to realize graces.
 It then seemed necessary to give the right homage to the Painting of the Virgin, building for it a structure adequate to its miracles.
-The first among the Renaissance buildings of the city, the Church has a rectangular structure: Corinthian capitals, arches, frontons, rose window and polychrome marbles on the façade.
-A wonder of Renaissance arte, symbol of the greatness of a flourishing and powerful Venice.
+A wonder of Renaissance art, a symbol of the greatness of a flourishing and powerful Venice.

 Meeting point information and local telephone numbers at your destination are included on your Confirmation Voucher.